*This blog was written by community colleague Kate Dansie, LCSW-C

 Take one of our eating disorder quizzes:

-* A special thanks to Kate Danise, LCSW-C for her contribution to the Courage to Nourish Blog.
+* A special thanks to Kate Dansie, LCSW-C for her contribution to the Courage to Nourish Blog.
 Kate is a therapist in Rockville, Maryland, who specializes in working with adolescents and adults with eating disorders, including ARFID, binge-eating disorder, bulimia, OSFED, and anorexia.
 Kate also specializes in treating obsessive compulsive disorder, mood disorders, and self-injury.
 Kate can see clients virtually for therapy in Maryland, Virginia and Washington DC.